Trauma Therapy Online In Australia: Mental Health Care Services

 What is trauma, and what role can it play in mental health conditions?

-Trauma can be defined as “any disturbing experience that results in significant fear, helplessness, dissociation, confusion, or other disruptive feelings intense enough to have a long-lasting negative effect on a person’s attitudes, behavior, and other aspects of functioning.”
+Trauma can be defined as “any disturbing experience that results in significant fear, helplessness, dissociation, confusion, or other disruptive feelings intense enough to have a long-lasting negative effect on a person’s attitudes, behaviour, and other aspects of functioning.”
 It can take many forms, but common examples include serious car accidents, receiving a serious medical diagnosis, the sudden loss of a loved one, and sexual assault or other forms of violence.
 Examples of ongoing forms of trauma, or complex trauma, can include abuse, trauma, war, discrimination, and poverty.

 Trauma can have a significant impact on mental health, often contributing to conditions like anxiety, depression, post-traumatic stress disorder (PTSD), or complex PTSD.
 It can alter a person’s sense of self, safety, and emotional stability, leaving them vulnerable to chronic stress, panic attacks, sleep disruptions, difficulty managing relationships, and other effects.